Summer 2019 Registration Information

 - Enrollment details and tips from the Registrar are available online.

-- Information about overrides and exceptions for Summer 2018 classes is available.
+- Information about overrides and waiting lists for Summer 2019 psychology classes is available.
 Most Psychology courses are reserved for Admitted Psychology Majors only; students who have not yet been admitted cannot register for most psychology courses.
 Information about declaring the Psychology Major.

 - If a class is closed, please add yourself to the “waiting list” on MyMadison.